ScribbleTons/nft-collection/README.md

-# Nextjs Dapp Starter Kit
+# NFTs Collections Dapp
-This is a starter kit for nextjs dapp development.
+This project is for collection of dev NFTs
-Using hardhat to deploy to ethereum network.